Welcome to the CFUW-Ottawa Interest Groups!

 Live Life .
 Take Pictures .
 Relive Memories .
 Repeat (Anonymous).

 Come discover the art of taking photographs with an amateur group of fun loving women.
 Let’s learn together, grow skills and take pictures to savour life’s precious moments.
 Creative digital photography is not about about “depth of field but depth of feeling.”
 Learning will take place in a supportive environment with a monthly meeting format that will offer thematic topics and photo shoot opportunities.
 No expertise or specialized equipment is required to join.
 Members may use a complete range of equipment, including basic point and shoot digital cameras, tablets and cell phones.
-Please bring to all meetings.

 Spanish Conversation